platformsh/platformsh-docs/contributing/content-style.md

 ## Explain abbreviations

 Too many abbreviations can be confusing to readers.
-Make sure to explain any abbreviations that might be unfamiliar the first time they are used.
+Make sure to explain any abbreviations that might be unfamiliar the first time they're used.

-Avoid abbreviations for Latin terms, such as `i.e.`, `e.g.`, and `etc.`. as these are not always understood correctly.
+Avoid abbreviations for Latin terms, such as `i.e.`, `e.g.`, and `etc.`. as these aren't always understood correctly.

 Use                                                                         | Avoid
 ----------------------------------------------------------------------------|-------